Your Amazon Echo might answer your questions with ads next year

 Amazon talked about the feature at its Accelerate 2022 conference and shared a subsequent blog post detailing the feature.

 The utility, called ‘Customers ask Alexa,’ is geared toward brands expanding their business, all while helping answer common customer questions.
-“When customers pose questions to Alexa, including queries related to a product’s features or compatibilities, Alexa responds with helpful answers provided by brands from those product categories,” reads Amazon’s blog.
+“When customers pose questions to Alexa, including queries related to a product’s features or compatibilities, Alexa responds with helpful answers provided by brands from those product categories,” reads Amazon’s blog post.

 For example, if an Alexa user asks the smart speaker, “How can I remove pet hair from my carpet?” the answer can be provided by a brand that specializes in said category of cleaning, like iRobot or Dyson, for example.
 Alongside the answer, the brand can also provide links to its Amazon storefront, making it easier for the customer to find products concerning the issue.